Edwards Lifesciences Corporation (EW) Shares Up Despite Recent Market Volatility

 Piper Sandler gave a rating of “Neutral” to EW, setting the target price at $80 in the report published on January 30th of the current year.

-During the last 5 trading sessions, EW fell by -1.49%, which changed the moving average for the period of 200-days by -18.44% in comparison to the 20-day moving average, which settled at $78.13.
-In addition, Edwards Lifesciences Corporation saw 3.66% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, EW rose by +3.42%, which changed the moving average for the period of 200-days by -17.75% in comparison to the 20-day moving average, which settled at $78.44.
+In addition, Edwards Lifesciences Corporation saw 7.53% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading